Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Jamal Murray included, will play at 8:30 PM on Wednesday against the Miami Heat in the 2023 NBA Playoffs.
+Jamal Murray and his Denver Nuggets teammates take on the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.

-In this piece we'll examine Murray's stats and trends, helping you make good selections on prop bets.
+Below, we look at Murray's stats and trends to help you find the best prop bets.

 Jamal Murray Prop Bets vs. the Heat